ravibpatel/AutoUpdater.NET/README.md

   for .NET Core 3.1 or above, you have to use publish command instead of build as shown [here](https://learn.microsoft.com/en-us/dotnet/core/tutorials/publishing-with-visual-studio?pivots=dotnet-7-0) and copy the resulting executable to "AutoUpdater.NET/Resources" folder.
-* VS2022 doesn't allow building .NET Framework 4.5 by default, so if you are using it then you can just change it to any supported .NET version, or you have to follow steps from [here](https://stackoverflow.com/a/70109092/1273550) to use .NET Framework 4.5.